 Nepal: Land of Mysteries

-Don’t freak out seeing the scooters and bikes running like mad men on the dusty street, that is commonplace.
-And, most of all, if you happen to bump into an elderly woman joining two palms and saying “namaste” (which happens a lot), be cordial enough to reply her with the same gesture; it’s the way Nepalese greet the fellow human.
-Yo can also see different statues, wood carvings and temples and also sarangi playing in the street.
+Don’t freak out seeing the scooters and bikes running like madmen on the dusty street, that is commonplace.
+And, most of all, if you happen to bump into an elderly woman joining two palms and saying “namaste” (which happens a lot), be cordial enough to reply here with the same gesture; it’s the way Nepalese greet the fellow human.
+You can also see different statues, wood carvings and temples and also sarangi playing in the street.

 Whenever I talk with the foreigners traveling in Nepal, there are few things, which they find kinda unusual, which aren’t necessarily bad.
-Being one of the developing nations in the world and recently crawling towards the path of democracy, there are so many aspects of life which are still backward compared to the life in the west.
-Here I have presented few unusual things you might come vis-a-vis, during the travel.
+Being one of the developing nations in the world and recently crawling towards the path of democracy, there are so many aspects of life that are still backward compared to life in the west.
+Here I have presented a few unusual things you might come with vis-a-vis, during the travel.

 Worship of living goddess: